Registering your first trademark can be one of the most important moments in the life of a small business owner.

 In this way, a trademark is any type of distinctive “thing” that represents a particular product or company.

-In addition to these restrictions, some things are harder to trademark than others.
+In addition to these restrictions, some things are harder to register than others.

 - Arbitrary and Fanciful

 Suggestive marks usually give a hint about a quality that describes your product.

 For example, “Chicken of the Sea” brand tuna would count as “suggestive” because it suggests that the company’s product (1) is similar to chicken, but (2) actually comes from the sea.

 Arbitrary and fanciful marks, on the other hand, do not suggest what the product is.

 For example, the “bitten apple” logo that represents Apple brand products has nothing to do with electronics.

 Basically, arbitrary and fanciful marks are often words and images that have no relation to your core business outside of your actual use of the mark.

 If your mark is suggestive, arbitrary, or fanciful, receiving trademark protection is usually pretty easy.

 This is because descriptive marks are not unique by nature, so you would have to show that your mark has acquired “distinctiveness” over time in order to receive trademark protections.

 Many refer to this acquired distinctiveness as having a “secondary meaning,” because even though the mark describes something common, it has also become associated with a particular brand.